 Edit comparison table products manually

 - You can see the product rows divided into blocks.
-Each segment contains a bunch of rows where the identical titles are available under all single products.
+Each segment contains a bunch of rows where identical titles are available under all single products.

 - Change the labels of those columns if you want to see changes in the column headings.